bitrix24/b24restdocs/api-reference/telephony/voximplant/lines/voximplant-line-outgoing-set.md

 {% include notitle [Scope telephony admin](../../_includes/scope-telephony-admin.md) %}

 The method `voximplant.line.outgoing.set` sets the selected line as the default outgoing line.
-This method is available to the holder of the [permission](https://helpdesk.bitrix24.com/open/18216960/) `Telephony settings - modify - any`.
+This method is available to the holder of the [access permissions](https://helpdesk.bitrix24.com/open/18216960/) `Telephony settings - modify - any`.

 #|
 || **Parameter** | **Description** ||